Thatguy560/CalculatorReact/README.md

   <img src="DemoOfApp.gif" alt="animated" />
 </p>

-A fairly straight forward calculator made with React JS, I installed the 'Math.js' dependency to evaluate expressions.
+A functional calculator made with React JS, I installed the 'Math.js' dependency to evaluate expressions.
 This app provides you with fundamental functionality to help solve rudimentary problems and basic Trigonometry.

 # Visit the deployed app